-The reaction wave is faster than the compression wave: $u{reaction} > u{compression}$ (cf. Figs. 4 and 5).
+The reaction wave is faster than the compression wave: $u{\text{reaction}} > u{\text{compression}}$ (see Figs. 3 and 4).
 This fact categorizes the reaction wave as a weak detonation: The compression wave is a typical shock wave.
-It moves faster than sound waves in the reacted material, therefore it sets an upper limit for the sound wave velocity: $u{compression} > u{sound}$ .
-Thus: $u{reaction} > u{sound}$ .
-We see that the reaction wave is supersonic with respect to the matter behind it.
-This is the hydrodynamical definition of weak detonation [4, p.
-280].
+It moves faster than sound waves in the reacted material; therefore it sets an upper limit for the sound wave velocity: $u{\text{compression}} > u{\text{sound}}$ .
+Thus,

-FIG. 3: A snapshot of the detonation wave.
+FIG. 2.
+(Color online) A snapshot of the detonation wave.
 The propagation axis is the Z direction.
 Periodic boundary condition are used in the X, Y directions.
-The right hand side shows the unperturbed crystal structure.
-The red objects represent the heavy particles (N).
+The right-hand side shows the unperturbed crystal structure.
+The red (gray) objects represent the heavy particles (N).
 The black objects represent the light particles (C).
-On the left side of the image one can observe the burnt material after the passage of the shock wave.
-The shock front is characterized by pilot cascades of light particles which are emitted from the decomposed molecules, and initiate the next layer in a domino-like effect.
+On the left-hand side of the image one can observe the burnt material after the passage of the shock wave.
+The shock front is characterized by pilot cascades of light particles that are emitted from the decomposed molecules and initiate the next layer in a domino-like effect.
 The lower panel is an enlarged viewpoint of the detonation front.
 The arrows indicate decomposed N-C pairs, corresponding to the pilot cascade.
 This simulation was carried out with exothermicity of 6 eV and a barrier of 0.25 eV.
 Eventually, in this simulation, in approximately 20 layers, most of the material is decomposed.